Tkachov/Playlister/README.md

 * **ignore_tracks** — ignore tracks from this command with **track** directive;
 * **ignore_artists** — ignore tracks from this command with **artist** directive.

-Command modifiers should be before commands.
+Command modifiers should be written before commands.
 For example:

 	# set up
 	ignore ignored.list